Lance shared a link to an interesting video on the Indiana Amish post this week. It’s an unusual look at a nominally Amish family in Indiana.

 Amish do have rightful concerns over the effects innovations can bring.
 But perhaps a greater threat than that is prosperity.
 Love of money, materialism, a “classed” society…Amish society remains in flux, and Amish worry over the changes wealth may create in their communities.

-Here’s the video.
+Here’s the video (now unavailable).
 Curious to hear your impressions.
 And enjoy the yodel: